kennysong/Expedition-206/_posts/2014-09-19-Dominican-Republic.md

 ---
 layout: post
-title: Cayman Islands
+title: Dominican Republic
-cover: cayman-islands.gif
+cover: dominicanrepublic.gif
-date:   2014-09-16 16:00:00
+date:   2014-09-19 16:00:00
 categories: posts
 ---

 ## Interesting Fact

-The Cayman islands is not a sovereign state, and is a British Overseas Territory, but it is interesting.

-The Cayman Islands consists of 3 islands.
-The region was previously a British colony and part of the Colony of Jamaica, and split as a separate crown colony in 1962.
-The country has no income, capital gains, or wealth tax, making it a popular tax haven.
+The Dominican Republic is a nation on the right 5/8 of the island Hispaniola.
+It was previously a Spanish colony and the first Spanish settlement in the Americas, and gained independence in 1844.

-THe Cayman Islands has a population of 56,000 and a total area of 264 sq km.
+The Dominican Republic has a population of 9.4 million, an area of 48,422 sq km, and a medium HDI of 0.700.